An Epistemic Strategy Logic: Model Checking

 The following formula $\phi^w_{init}$ then says that the run is initialized with word $w=a_1\dots a_n$

 where $\blnk$ is the blank symbol.
 This formula has size $O(N\cdot |w|) = O(p(n)\cdot n)$.
-(Intuitively, the formula says that the sequence of symbols $w$ is followed by a sequence of $\bot$ symbols up to some time that the counter has value $0$: this could be an occurrence of counter $0$ that lies further than the start of the second configuration.
-However, adding the next formula we discuss will prevent incorrect blanks in the second configuration and force the until condition to be satisfied at the first position of the second configuration.
+Intuitively, the formula says that the sequence of symbols $w$ is followed by a sequence of $\bot$ symbols until the first time that the counter has value zero (this corresponds to the start of the second configuration).

 We now need a formula that expresses that whenever we consider two consecutive configurations $C, C'$ encoded in a run, $C'$ is derived from $C$ by a single step of the TM $T$.
 The padding blanks are easily handled by the following formula $\phi_{pad}$: